-- c.
+c.
 Representation of Lecturers and Instructors.
-The two principal or senior lecturers from the FMPC provide input to the PBC and the Director on all matters pertaining to contract faculty.
-They are selected as described in IV.A.2.b.
-These representatives are not members of the PBC, but they shall be invited to all PBC meetings in which issues pertaining to contract faculty are discussed; they shall have the same responsibilities and voting privileges as the tenured faculty during these meetings.
-In addition, the PBC may delegate some or all of its responsibilities for evaluating contract faculty to these representatives and the FMPC. - 2.
-Freshman Mathematics Personnel Committee (abbreviated FMPC)
+All principal lecturers, senior lecturers, and lecturers may vote to elect two representatives.
+Representatives are elected from the principal lecturers, senior lecturers, and lecturers in August, and they serve a one-year term.
+Those who are not undergoing a second-year review during the year are eligible to be elected.
+They provide input to the PBC and the Director on all matters pertaining to contract faculty.
+These representatives are not members of the PBC, but they shall be invited to all PBC meetings in which contract faculty are evaluated; they shall have the same responsibilities and voting privileges as the tenured faculty during these meetings.
+In addition, the PBC may delegate some of its responsibilities for evaluating contract faculty to these representatives.